exyi/diplomka/diplomka/text/2-oview-4.0-number-classes.md

 ### Bifurcated hydrogen bonds

-Finally, to underline the saying that [in biology, there is a thousand exceptions to each rule](https://tandy.cs.illinois.edu/Hunter_MolecularBiology.pdf), a special category for basepairs between the three edges also exists.
+Finally, to underline the saying that [in biology, there are a thousand exceptions to each rule](https://tandy.cs.illinois.edu/Hunter_MolecularBiology.pdf), a special category for basepairs between the three edges also exists.
 In these pairs, two hydrogen bonds are formed onto the single _corner_ atom.
 Specifically, two donors may share a single acceptor, or a NH<sub>2</sub> group can have both hydrogens bound.